 Raised beds are very popular in carrot production as they help the soil warm up faster in the spring, promoting faster emergence.
 The soil tends to be very soft in the beds, which is crucial for weaker carrot seedlings.

-Seed costs have increased over the last 10 years.
-One reason is the higher quality seed currently produced.
 It was once thought that a 50 per cent stand was good in carrot production, but better varieties and superior seed production practices now have increased that figure to 80 per cent or more.
 Due to the seed’s higher value, it is best to use seed treated with a fungicide, to prevent seedling blight, damping off and seed decay.

 Pelleting carrot seed to increase its size improves the accuracy of planting and the uniformity of the carrot stand.
 Consult your local seed representative to get more information on precision seeding and seed pelleting.